CPAP Pressure Settings

 CPAP pressures that are too high can also lead to a type of central sleep apnea called complex sleep apnea.
 If you have concerns about your CPAP pressure being too high, talk with your doctor.

-When Your CPAP Pressure is Too Low
+Signs Your CPAP Pressure Is Too Low

-If CPAP pressure is too low, then using the device may not effectively keep the airway open during sleep.
+If CPAP pressure is too low, then using the device may not effectively keep the upper airway open during sleep.
 In this situation, the symptoms of obstructive sleep apnea may continue despite consistent CPAP use.
 These symptoms can include:

 • Frequent and loud snoring